sendbird/quickstart-desk-ios/README.md

 ## For further reference

-Please see the following link to learn more about Desk SDK for iOS: https://github.com/sendbird/SendBird-Desk-iOS-Framework
+Please visit the following link to learn more about Desk SDK for iOS: https://github.com/sendbird/SendBird-Desk-iOS-Framework